This post may contain affiliate links

 - Use warm water rather than boiling water.
 Try to get your water almost to boiling point.
 By doing this, you can keep your matcha from being overly bitter.

 - Matcha powder should be sifted.
-Making sure that your matcha does not clump will assist to ensure that your beverage has a smoother flavor and texture.
+Making sure that your matcha does not clump will assist in ensuring that your beverage has a smoother flavor and texture.
 Sifting your matcha through a strainer will also help to ensure this.

 - Immediately prepare and utilize your matcha.
 Matcha will separate and begin to accumulate in a thicker suspension at the bottom if you whisk it and then leave it rest for too long.
 Try to put it to use as soon as possible.